adriancerejo/LyricScraper/README.md

 # LyricScraper

+Bug where sometimes instead of printing lyrics the youtube page is printed and if exe closes its due to an error in finding lyrics

 EXE is in dist folder (scraper.exe, must extract before executing)

  This script uses azlyrics.com to scrape the lyrics from the user inputted song name and artist.